privatenumber/webpack-localize-assets-plugin/README.md

 ```

 A function to generate a JS string to replace the `__()` call with.
 It gets called for each localize function call (eg. `__(...)`) for each locale.

+If the `localizeCompiler` is an object, then each of its keys will be used as the `functionName`.
+This allows you to have multiple localization functions, with separate compilation logic for each of them.
+It's an error to use both `functionName` and the object syntax for `localizeCompiler`.

 #### localizerArguments
 An array of strings containing JavaScript expressions.
 The expressions are stringified arguments of the original call.
 So `localizerArguments[0]` will be a JavaScript expression containing the translation key.